-With offices in Cincinnati, Ohio, and Covington, Kentucky, our results-driven criminal defense attorney represents individuals accused of crimes throughout both states, including the greater Cincinnati area, Hamilton, Butler, and Clermont County in Ohio, as well as Kenton, Campbell, and Boone counties in Kentucky.
+With offices in Cincinnati, Ohio, and Covington, Kentucky, our results-driven criminal defense attorney represents individuals accused of crimes in Kenton County, Campbell County, Boone County, and the rest of Kentucky.

 In many cases, a criminal offense (e.g., theft or robbery) can be classified as a misdemeanor or felony, depending on the circumstances surrounding the crime.
-If you are facing misdemeanor or felony charges in Kentucky or Ohio, our criminal defense attorney at Ganote Law, LLC can help you prepare the best possible defense by looking at every angle of your case.
+If you are facing misdemeanor or felony charges in Kentucky, our criminal defense attorney at Ganote Law, LLC can help you prepare the best possible defense by looking at every angle of your case.